diegourban/linux-cheat-sheet/README.md

 #### Example
 * `echo Bem vindo`
 * `echo "Bem vindo"`
-* `echo "Bem vindo" > filename.txt` redirects the output to the file
+* `echo "Bem vindo" > filename.txt` redirects the output to the file, and overwrites it
+* `echo "Bem vindo" >> filename.txt` redirects the output to the file, and append the text to it

 ## clear